-Medical practices all over South Africa are struggling.
-In this industry, we see practices in affluent areas fail while practices in lower-income areas thrive, and many of our clients don’t understand why that is.
+Medical practices all over South Africa are struggling to reach their full potential.
+In this industry, we see practices in both affluent and lower-income areas struggle to consistently bring in new patients, and many of our clients don’t understand why that is.

 Surely, if the location is right, and If you give excellent service at a fair price, your patients will refer people to you, and your practice will flourish?
 Unfortunately, that is not the case, and we see so many businesses fail because they rely on these principals for growth.